-The University of St. Francis encourages the establishment of lifestyle behaviors that promote healthy living patterns.
-Educational programs and individual counseling and health services are provided in a manner consistent with our Franciscan values of respect, service, integrity and compassion.
-All services are confidential, and release of confidential information may only be made with the written consent of the client.
+The University of St. Francis encourages the establishment of lifestyle behaviors that promote healthy living patterns consistent with our Franciscan values of respect, service, integrity and compassion.

 How to submit Medical Records